 “This is a fight to prove your worth.
-There will be no death, but you are in battle!”
+No death, but you are in battle!”

 Shateri looked at Ashante as she turned to face Chera.
 She was a foot and a half taller and weighed sixty pounds more.
 Ashante was an excellent warrior and fearless.

-The Agooji moved to the side of the field and the two women faced each other in the center of the field.
+The Agooji moved to the right side of the field.
+The two women faced each other in the center of the field.
 Shateri blew her horn once, and the fight began with Ashante thrusting her blade at Chera’s face.
 Chera spun and resumed her ready position.
 With each attack, Chera dodged or deflected the attempted blows.
 Then Chera changed her stance from defensive and spun her machete in her hand.
 Ashante attacked and Chera deflected her blade and spun close to her and hit Ashante in the back of the head with her blade.
-As Ashante was spinning around, Chera was on her again and this time Ashante was defending a relentless attack.
+As Ashante was spinning around and Chera was on her again.
+This time, Ashante was defending a relentless attack.
 Chera was attacking every part of her body from her head to her feet.
 Chera attacked and spun to strike, but during the spin she tossed the blade to her other hand and when she executed the spin, her blade had drawn blood at the base of Ashante’s neck.
 It was just a nick which showed the control Chera had with the blade.
-She backed away from Chera and lowered her blade to her side.
+She backed away from Ashante and lowered her blade to her side.

 Ashante placed her hand on her neck.
 There was little blood.
-She looked at the girl she thought unworthy.
+She looked at the girl she thought was not worthy.
 She turned to Shateri and bowed her head.
 Shateri bowed in response.